On the global regularity for anisotropic dissipative surface quasi-geostrophic equation: Preliminaries

 and for constants $K\in[0,\,\infty)$, $\beta\in [0,\,\frac{\gamma-1}{\gamma})$ such that for any $t\in (0, T)$

 Then the following estimate holds true

 for any $t\in (0, T)$.
 In particular, for the case $\beta=0$, namely,

 the estimate (\ref{ffscx}) still holds true. \end{lemma} \begin{rem}\rm It is worthwhile to mention that Li-Titi \cite{LT} established a logarithmic type Gronwall inequality with $\alpha\leq1$ and $\beta=0$, but without the restriction (\ref{ffscx1eef}), we also refer to Cao-Li-Titi \cite{CLT} for more general result.
-We remark that the restriction $\alpha\leq1$ is a crucial condition in the previous works.
-Noticing that the PDEs of the fluid mechanic with some certain dissipation, the condition (\ref{ffscx1eef}) may be true, and corresponding with some $\alpha>1$.
-This motives us to establish a logarithmic type Gronwall inequality like Lemma \ref{addLdem01}. \end{rem}
+We also point out that the restriction $\alpha\leq1$ is a crucial condition in the previous works.
+In fact, the differential inequality (\ref{difeqedd}) with $\alpha>1$ appears easily when we handle the well-posedness issue of PDEs.
+By take fully exploit of the hidden information of the fluid mechanic with some certain dissipation, we have the key observation that the condition (\ref{ffscx1eef}) may be true, and thus it can relax $\alpha$ to $\alpha>1$.
+This motives us to establish a logarithmic type Gronwall inequality like Lemma \ref{addLdem01}, which may be of independent interest and potential applications. \end{rem}

 \begin{proof}[Proof of Lemma \ref{addLdem01}] First, denoting

 where $\sigma>0$ to be fixed hereafter, we thus obtain

 Dividing both sides of the above differential inequality (\ref{G001}) by $A_{1}$ and using the fact $A_{1}\geq1$, we further have